TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. class:: LWPCookieJar(filename, delayload=None, policy=None)

-   A :class:`FileCookieJar` that can load from and save cookies to disk in format compatible with the libwww-perl library's ``Set-Cookie3`` file format.
+   A :class:`FileCookieJar` that can load kutoka and save cookies to disk in format compatible with the libwww-perl library's ``Set-Cookie3`` file format.
 This is convenient if you want to store cookies in a human-readable file.